CIS Event Calendar

 If you already have a degree in another discipline but find you lack technology skills, enroll in the Post Baccalaureate in Computer information Systems.
 With an additional 45 credits in computer-related classes, students who originally prepared in another discipline and are seeking credentials to support a career in information technology (IT) can earn a second bachelor's.degree.
 All of your previous gen ed classes will transfer.

 In addition to the degree options, The Computer Information Systems program offers a minor in CIS that provides non-CIS professionals with the skills to leverage IT technologies to enhance professional skillsets in another discipline.
-It complements any program major by adding IT competency to the knowledge base acquired in student's major field of study.
+It complements any program major by adding IT competency to the knowledge base acquired in the student's major field of study.

 A recently launched Certificate of Health Informatics prepares students to integrate health-related classes and computer-based classes to develop the skills required to manage electronic medical data generated and stored in health care facilities.
 Students may work toward this certificate while pursuing an undergraduate major in the healthcare or information technology field.